darinz/DL/02_Neural_Network/04_network_topologies.md

 > Using fully connected layers for high-dimensional data (like images) leads to huge parameter counts and overfitting.
 Use convolutional layers for spatial data!

 ### Implementation

+> **Annotation:** The code below shows both a NumPy and a PyTorch implementation.
+Notice how PyTorch makes it easy to stack layers and add activations.

 ```python
 import numpy as np